matman26/matman26.github.io/_posts/2022-01-14-principles-of-cli-automation.markdown

 manifest the user or business intention.
 This intention can come from several different sources.
 One such example would be a YAML file where each field is modelled after the device configuration being maintained.
-Inventory systems systems are also valid inputs to use as reference, as they are essentially where humans already go for referencing the latest state of the infrastructure.
+Inventory systems are also valid inputs to use as reference, as they are essentially where humans already go for referencing the latest state of the infrastructure.

 Implementing this closed loop system introducted a side-effect: whathever system